s2300797/Portfolio/README.md

 I am a Finnish game developer 💀

-In this portfolio I have some of the music and games I have made in my sad little nub of a lifetime.
+In this portfolio I have some of the music and pictures of games I have made in my sad little nub of a lifetime.

 I DO have a sense of humor, you just won't get it :)